microsoft/aitour26-WRK540b-prototype-agents-with-the-ai-toolkit-and-model-context-protocol/lab/instructions/01_Get_Started.md

 > [!NOTE]
 > You'll get a warning about pasting multiple lines in the terminal.
 Click on **Paste anyway** to proceed.

-## Login to GitHub

-For this workshop, you'll be using a GitHub Enterprise (GHE) account to access GitHub-hosted models in the AI Toolkit Model Catalog and GitHub Copilot features in Visual Studio Code.

-Follow the instructions below to sign-in with a given GitHub Enterprise (GHE) account and create a GitHub Codespace for this lab.

-1. Open the edge browser from the taskbar.
-You'll get a browser tab with the [GHE sign-in page](https://github.com/enterprises/skillable-events) already opened for you.

-2. Sign-in with the following credentials:
-   -  Username: +++@lab.CloudPortalCredential(User1).Username+++
-   -  TAP: +++@lab.CloudPortalCredential(User1).TAP+++

-Once you get notified that you are successfully logged in, you can hide the browser tab and move back to your VS Code instance.

 ## Authenticate to Azure